Tornadoes of 2019: January 27 (Cuba)

-An unusual violent nighttime EF4 tornado struck the eastern side of Havana, Cuba's capital city, killing 8 people and injuring 190 others, some critically.
+An unusual violent nighttime EF4 tornado struck the eastern side of Havana, Cuba's capital city, killing eight people and injuring 190 others, some critically.
 The large stovepipe tornado caused widespread major damage as it moved through densely populated areas of the city.
 Numerous well-built masonry homes and businesses were badly damaged or destroyed, including 90 homes that completely collapsed, and more than 3,500 homes that were badly damaged or partially collapsed.
 Concrete frame structures sustained major damage, and vehicles were thrown into or crushed by falling debris, or were tossed and mangled beyond recognition.
 Numerous trees and power poles were snapped as well.
 This was the strongest tornado to strike Cuba in nearly 80 years, since an F4 tornado struck Bejucal on December 26, 1940.

 February

-There were 26 tornadoes reported in the United States in February; however, 27 were later confirmed.
+February 7 (India)

+A Large tornado struck Faridabad, Haryana, a satellite city of New Delhi(India's Capital), causing downed trees, roof damage and some other Major damage.
+Along with the tornado, New Delhi, Faridabad and nearby cities, towns and villages, were hit by a hailstorm which caused 40 injuries, and also a rainstorm which caused New Delhi to get 30 millimetres of rain, which is more than the average 15 millimeters of rain New Delhi gets in the month of February.

-February 23–24
+February 23–24 (United States)

 On the morning of February 23, the Storm Prediction Center issued a moderate risk of severe weather.
 This included a 15% hatched risk area for tornadoes.
 The possibility of a few strong, long-tracked tornadoes was noted.
 On the evening of February 23, through the early morning hours or February 24, a small tornado outbreak occurred in portions of Mississippi, Alabama and Georgia.
 A large, rain-wrapped EF3 tornado touched down and struck the city of Columbus, Mississippi, damaging or destroying numerous homes and businesses in town.
 A church was largely destroyed, and the top of a cell tower was bent over.
-A large brick grocery store building was almost entirely leveled, resulting in one fatality, the first of 2019.
+A large brick grocery store building was almost entirely leveled, resulting in one fatality.
 Nineteen other people were injured by the tornado.
 An EF2 tornado also caused considerable damage to homes and trees as it clipped the west edge of Burnsville, Mississippi.
 In addition, an EF1 tornado near Kingville, Alabama downed hundreds of trees and destroyed a manufactured home.

 Overall, this outbreak produced eight tornadoes, killed one person, and resulted in 19 injuries.
 The storm caused $1.4 billion in damage.

 March

-There were 145 tornadoes reported in the United States in March, of which 111 were confirmed.